intel/CPU-Manager-for-Kubernetes/docs/cli.md

 subcommand is designed to resolve this problem, and must be run frequently on any host where `kcm isolate` is used.

+`kcm isolate` sets the `KCM_CPUS_ASSIGNED`  variable in the child process' environment.
+The value is the assigned CPU list from the requested pool, formatted as a Linux [CPU list][cpu-list] string.

 Core affinity is achieved by first setting the CPU mask of the `kcm` process before executing the command.
+This step can be turned off by supplying the `--no-affinity` flag.

 _**NOTE:** This subcommand requires the `KCM_PROC_FS` environment variable to be set._